OReillyCoursework/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+Answer: It is an integral part of the HTML specification.
+Including it at the top of a html document ensures the browser makes a best effort
+        attempt at following the relevant specification.
+Without it browsers tend to use a different rendering mode that is incompatible with some specifications.

 * What's the difference between full standards mode, almost standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?